 Finally, the General Insurance Practice Committee (GIPC) and other Actuaries Institute committees have submitted a number of responses to consultation papers related to new and/or changing insurance laws.
 These submissions can be found here.

 If you have any further questions, please don’t hesitate to reach out to Mathew Ayoub, your Insurance Regulations member of GIPC.
+Note that the views presented in this article are my own as a Fellow of the Actuaries Institute, and do not necessarily represent those of my employer.

 CPD: Actuaries Institute Members can claim two CPD points for every hour of reading articles on Actuaries Digital.